 It was 9:10 a.m. on September 11.
 I just wanted to see what Regis [Philbin] and Kelly [Ripa] were talking about [on Live with Regis and Kelly].
 So, I put on Channel 7 (WABC), and [saw] John DelGiorno in NewsCopter 7 showing smoke rising from both towers of the World Trade Center.
 I had no idea how it had happened, but after flipping from station to station, and seeing the various replays, I knew.
 At the time, it was considered that two planes accidentally crashed into the two towers, especially after the first plane hit, and that perhaps these were [small planes].
 But, of course, they were two Boeing 767s; one was American Airlines Flight 11, and the next was United Airlines Flight 175.
 As more time passed, we got a better idea that this was a terrorist attack of some sort.
 It was made clear when it was reported that two planes had been hijacked and disappeared from radar, and especially clear when at [9:37], there was a fire at the Pentagon, which turned out to be from American Flight 77.
 As all this was going on, I tried to go about my regular activities and get ready for my day at C.W.
 Post.
 At [9:58], I was in my parents’ bedroom, standing, towel in hand about to shower, watching Channel 4 (WNBC) and listening to Howard Stern, which my parents had on.
 We were looking live at the two burning towers, and then, as I looked away for a second [at 9:59], I turned back as my dad made a shocking remark.
 “The building just collapsed,” he said in horror.
 “Oh, my God.”
 And I indeed saw the South Tower collapsing in on itself.
 My heart sank as many stories as the tower; it was the most chilling thing I had seen since United 175 crash[ed] into that same tower.
 I continued to get ready, now further terrorized, and then at 10:29, as my mom and I were getting into our car to head up to campus, my dad came out the front door.
 I lowered my window, and he told us that the other tower had collapsed [one minute earlier].
 I didn’t know what that looked like until I saw the replay on CNN at the Hillwood Cinema.
 As I watched the North Tower, with antennas and transmitters collapse, I let out a long, horrified groan.
 That is all I will say about how September 11 was for me. …

 Classes were suspended in the afternoon and didn’t resume until Thursday.
 So, I needed a ride home in the mid-afternoon.
 I couldn’t get through to either of my parents for that ride.
 When I walked past Humanities Hall, I found my Human Values professor from two semesters prior, John Lutz.
 Dr. Lutz was gracious enough to give me the ride home I needed.
 We listened to 1010 WINS for much of what turned out to be a long ride.
 Traffic was heavy nearly the entire way home.
 Lutz is still teaching at C.W.
-Post, now as an assistant professor of English.
+Post, now as an associate professor of English (9/10/13: and Chairman of the English Department).
 If you happen to read this, Dr. Lutz, I can’t thank you enough for your help on that chaotic day ten years ago.